Spektrum DX6i (user review)

-So, although the Spektrum DX6i transmitter isn't perfect, it is perfectly adequate for those of us who haven't yet risen to the heights of professional rc flying!
+So, although the Spektrum DX6i transmitter isn't perfect, it is perfectly adequate for those who haven't yet risen to the heights of professional rc flying!
 Maybe the overall impression is a bit 'plasticy', but we have to accept that there aren't many products around these days that do ooze quality.
-And for the price, I think the DX6i is a good deal.
+And for the price, I think the DX6i is a very good deal.

 The receiver supplied with the Spektrum DX6i is (at the time of writing) the AR6200, which is Spektrum's 'middle-of-the-road' Rx, with full range capability and suitable for the majority of electric and gas airplanes and helicopters.

-The AR6200 is actually a pair of receivers; the master Rx into which everything connects, and a smaller remote Rx connected by a 150mm long cable.
+The AR6200 is actually a pair of receivers; the master Rx into which everything connects, and a smaller satellite receiver connected by a 150mm long cable.

-The reason for this is simple - double security!
-Because it has two separate receiver units, the AR6200 can be mounted in the model in such a way that the antennas can be perpendicular to each other and at different locations within the model, thus absolutely maximising the ability of the receiver to receive the signals from the transmitter.
+The reason for this is simple - double security.
+Because it has two separate receiver units, the AR6200 can be mounted inside the model in such a way that the antennas can be perpendicular to each other and at different locations within the model, thus absolutely maximising the ability of the receiver to receive the signals from the transmitter.